stacksjs/nanofaker/docs/install.md

 # Install

-Installing `nanofaker` is easy.
+Installing `ts-mocker` is easy.
 Simply pull it in via your package manager of choice.

 ## Package Managers